fwachsmuth/Filmkorn-Raw-Scanner/README.md

 - unpair.sh eliminates an existing pairing.
 Only needed if your computer or scanner changes or you run into other connectivity probelms.
 - set_scan_destination.sh changes the path where you want your incoming scans to go.

-To enable host mode, you will need to pull GPIO xx to GND.
-Thsi can easily be achieved with a jumper like this: [image]
+To enable host mode, you will need to pull GPIO05 to GND.
+This can easily be achieved with a jumper like this: [image]

 ### On the Raspberry Pi: